adamewing/methylartist/README.md

 chr1    104843834       104849864       L1HS    -
 ```

-(adjust number of processes used for computing individual profiles via `-p/--procs` to be appropriate for your system)

 The consensus sequence for establishing a common coordinate system is in `L1.3.fa` (fasta formatted with one sequence), available here: [L19088.1](https://www.ncbi.nlm.nih.gov/nuccore/L19088.1)

 The contents of `L1.3.highlights.bed` used for optional highlighting of regions (ORF1 and ORF2 in this case):